MateTheDev/MateHun22/README.md

 ## 💻 About Me

-🎒I am a student at BMSZC Neumann János Technical Institue for Informational Technology
+🎒&nbsp; I am a student at BMSZC Neumann János Technical Institue for Informational Technology